 - A. The ACDC operates as an advisory committee to the College.
 Its primary functions are to support the College's accessibility objectives by - 1.
 Assisting with the identification of barriers to individuals in, or interacting with, the College; - 2.
 Advising the College on how to remove and prevent barriers to individuals in, or interacting with, the College; - 3.
 Providing input to the College on the development of the College's AP; and - 4.
-Providing input to the College on the review and updating of the AP three (3) years after implementation. - B. In providing its input to the AP, the ACDC will consider the following principles: - 1.
+Providing input to the College on the review and updating of the AP three (3) years after implementation. - B. In providing its input to the AP, the ACDC will consider the following principles3: - 1.
 Inclusion; - 2.
 Adaptability; - 3.
-Diversity;
+Diversity; - 4.
+Collaboration; - 5.
+Self-determination; and - 6.
+Universal design.

-&lt;sup>3 From the Accessible BC Act, s.
+3 From the Accessible BC Act, s.
 11.3